A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Experiments

-For the untargeted poisoning, Table~\ref{tbl:untargeted_sign_uniform}, Table~\ref{tbl:untargeted_rescaling_uniform} and Table~\ref{tbl:untargeted_inverting_uniform} compare the final test accuracies of the participants when these three types of adversaries are present, respectively.
-Note that we include the \textit{Standalone} framework as a performance benchmark \textit{without} collaboration and \textit{without} adversaries.
-We observe the adversaries receive considerably lower reputations so they can be effectively identified and removed by setting appropriate reputation thresholds.
-These results collectively demonstrate RFFL is overall the most robust.
-Furthermore, in RFFL, despite the existence of adversaries, the honest participants can still receive performance improvements over their standalone models.
-We observe that Multi-Krum and FoolsGold are not robust against the untargeted poisoning.
-Multi-Krum is based on the distance between each gradient vector and the mean vector, and because the mean vector is not robust against these attacks, Multi-Krum is not robust in these cases.
-FoolsGold was designed specifically to be robust against Sybils with a common objective and thus was not robust against untargeted poisoning.
-Both SignSGD and Median demonstrate some degree of robustness.
-SignSGD is robust against re-scaling and value inversion attack since it does not aggregate the magnitudes of the values in the gradients but only the signs.
-Median utilizes the statistic median (which is robust against extreme outliers corresponding to the rescaled and inverted values from the adversaries), and is thus able to achieve some degree of robustness but compromises the accuracy.
+For untargeted poisoning, the results are in Tables~\ref{tbl:untargeted_sign_uniform},~\ref{tbl:untargeted_rescaling_uniform} and~\ref{tbl:untargeted_inverting_uniform}.
+These results demonstrate that RFFL is overall the most robust.
+We observe that Multi-Krum and FoolsGold are not robust against untargeted poisoning.
+Multi-Krum utilizes the mean vector of the gradients, and is thus not robust to rescaling attacks.
+FoolsGold was designed to be robust against adversaries with a common objective, which is \textit{not} the case for untargeted poisoning.
+Both SignSGD and Median demonstrate some degree of robustness for re-scaling attack.
+SignSGD is robust against re-scaling attack as it preserves the signs of gradients.
+Median utilizes the median statistic and is robust against extreme outliers as in re-scaling attack.